Howie Johnson

 NFL Outlook

-As a consensus four-star prospect and the top player in his state, Johnson possesses the foundational traits to be a future NFL Draft prospect.
-His production, verified athleticism in other sports, and high-motor playing style will be very attractive to NFL scouts.
-His ultimate draft ceiling will be determined by how he adapts to the size and speed of the professional game and develops his pass-rushing repertoire, but he projects as a player with clear Day 2 or Day 3 potential.
+As a consensus four-star prospect ranked within the top 200-300 players nationally, Johnson possesses the foundational traits to be considered a future NFL Draft prospect.
+His production, athleticism, and relentless playing style will be attractive to NFL scouts.
+Continued development of his pass-rushing skills and adapting to the size and speed of the college game will be crucial in determining his ultimate draft ceiling.

 Best Fit